All Products

 Note

-4. After you complete the settings, click OK.
+4. After setting the condition, click OK.

 2. In the upper-right corner of the Selected Objects area, click Batch Edit.